vlladin/cohort-six/projects/reth-pureth-meta.md

 ## Introduction

 The [Pureth proposal](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-7919.md) contains a bunch of EIPs aimed at making Ethereum accessible without the need of trusted RPCs.
 This is crucial to Ethereum's principles, as untrusted RPCs could make the whole network trustless for constrained devices which can't run a full node themselves.
 The proposal aims to make Ethereum accessible to resource-constrained devices in a trustless manner.
 Upon talking with my mentor, Etan about this proposal, this proposal needs to be divided into two main parts.
-One is implementing the [2D logs filter structure](https://eips.ethereum.org/EIPS/eip-7745) and the other is SSZ types, mainly [SSZ Progressive List](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-7916.md).
+One is implementing the [2D logs filter structure](https://eips.ethereum.org/EIPS/eip-7745) and the other is SSZ types, which build on top of [SSZ Progressive List](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-7916.md).
 I have chosen to take up implementing the 2D logs filter in Reth.

 ## 2D Logs Filter